 This guide cuts through the confusion.
 Whether you're shopping for yourself, a child, a senior, or a loved one recovering from surgery, we'll walk you through every factor that matters — seat sizing, weight, portability, medical needs, power options, and insurance coverage — so you can make the right choice with confidence.

-Browse our full range of wheelchairs for sale at Medical Department Store, including manual, transport, power, pediatric, and bariatric options from trusted brands like Invacare, Sunrise Medical, and Medline.
+Browse our full range of wheelchairs for sale at Medical Department Store, including manual, transport, power, pediatric, and bariatric options from trusted brands like Drive Medical, Karman Healthcare, Quickie, and Journey.

 What Is a Wheelchair and Why Does the Right Fit Matter?

 A wheelchair is a mobility device designed to support safe and comfortable movement for people who have difficulty walking due to injury, disability, or age-related conditions.
-Modern wheelchairs are not simply metal frames with wheels — they are engineered for balance, postural support, ease of propulsion, and adaptability across different environments.
+Modern wheelchairs are engineered for balance, postural support, ease of propulsion, and adaptability across different environments.

 Different types of wheelchairs are available to meet the requirements of different users.
 A child with a developing mobility need will require a very different wheelchair than a senior managing a chronic condition or an adult recovering from surgery.
 Choosing the wrong chair — even one that is close in size — can have real consequences for comfort, skin health, and long-term mobility outcomes.